You are here

 June 2008 — NICHD serves as the scientific lead for the Surgeon General's Conference on the Prevention of Preterm Birth.
 The aim of the conference was to establish an agenda for activities in both the public and private sectors to speed the identification of, and treatments for, the causes of and risk factors for preterm labor and delivery.
 The agenda calls for a national system to better understand the occurrence of preterm birth and a national education program to help women reduce their chances of giving birth prematurely.
 The agenda also calls for improved methods for estimating the age of the fetus, and studies to identify biomarkers which would signal the beginning of preterm labor.

-July 2009 — The NIH, led by the NICHD, releases a research plan to advance the understanding of Fragile X syndrome and its associated conditions, Fragile X-associated Tremor/Ataxia Syndrome and Fragile X-associated Primary Ovarian Insufficiency.
+July 2009 — NIH, led by the NICHD, releases a research plan to advance understanding of Fragile X syndrome and its associated conditions, Fragile X-associated Tremor/Ataxia Syndrome and Fragile X-associated Primary Ovarian Insufficiency.
 The plan sets research priorities for each condition and includes investigating the biological processes underlying all three disorders and how to better diagnose and treat them.
-Other priorities are studying how widespread the gene variations are in the population and how the three conditions affect families.
+Other priorities include studying how widespread the gene variations are in the population and how the three conditions affect families.

-October 2009 — NICHD and NIH communities join members of the newborn screening research community and the Hunter's Hope community — the foundation started by National Football League Pro Football Hall-of-Fame quarterback Jim Kelly and his wife Jill after their son Hunter was diagnosed with a rare, degenerative, fatal genetic disease — in inaugurating the Hunter Kelly Newborn Screening Research Program.
-The Program aims to identify new screening technologies and research management strategies for the conditions that such screening can detect.
+October 2009 — NICHD and NIH join members of the newborn screening research community and Hunter's Hope — the foundation started by former National Football League quarterback Jim Kelly and his wife Jill after their son Hunter was diagnosed with a rare, degenerative, fatal genetic disease — to launch the Hunter Kelly Newborn Screening Research Program.
+The program aims to identify new screening technologies and research management strategies for screened conditions.